Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue moving scatterers: Experimental validation of new DOCT metrics

 We conducted two studies.
 In Study 1, the image appearances were subjectively compared between four types of DOCT images (i.e., aLIV, Swiftness, LIV, and OCDS).
 We also used fluorescence images for the biological interpretation of the tumor spheroids.

 In Study 2, we investigated the impact of $\Atw$ on the DOCT metrics and the image appearances.
+It is because low dependency of DOCT metrics on $\Atw$ can be beneficial for future applications that require shorter acquisition times, such as drug screening by large numbers of \invitro samples and \invivo imaging.
+Shorter acquisition times enable longitudinal assessment of \invitro samples at fine measurement time intervals and help reduce the effects of bulk motion during \invivo imaging.

 To examine the effect of $\Atw$, we virtually shortened $\Atw$ by truncating the frame sequence, which initially contained 32 frames.
 Here, the virtually shortened $\Atw$ is referred to as the virtual acquisition time window ($\VAtw$).
 Six different $\VAtw$ were investigated, i.e., $\VAtw$ = 0.41, 1.23, 2.46, 3.69, 4.91, and 6.35 s.
 The time-sequential OCT data for each $\VAtw$ consisted of a different number of frames, i.e., 3, 7, 13, 19, 25, and 32 frames.

 Quantitative metrics-for-comparison were calculated from two regions of interest (ROIs) in the untreated spheroid.
 The ROIs were manually defined as shown in Fig.\@ \ref{fig:result2_quantitativeAnalysis}(e).
 It is known that the spheroids have two domains, a necrotic core and a vital periphery.
 Each domain exhibits different DOCT values and is mostly homogeneous.
 Thus, each ROI was defined in core and periphery regions.